 Having discovered H.P.
 Lovecraft’s literary work in high school, I can officially say that this year (2014), I have been a fan for almost 15 years.
 Since I first read one of his stories, I have felt that I could lose myself in his cosmic horror (weird fiction).
 The first story of Lovecraft I read was The Outsider, a story I am still fond of to this very day.
-One of my bucket list items was to visit the grave of Lovecraft in Providence (his home-town), to show my respect and just to say thank you for all the stories and inspiration he gave me in my life.
+One of my bucket list items was to visit the grave of Lovecraft in Providence (his home-town), to show my respect and just to say thank you for all the stories and inspiration he gave me.

 I stayed at the Renaissance Hotel in downtown Providence and to be honest – I didn’t expect all the Masonic imagery in the hotel.
 Later I learned that there was a Masonic temple in the building – this really started to feel like I was walking in a Lovecraft story!